json-event-sourcing/pincette-json-streams/docs/design.md

 1. A reactor consumes the event and translates it into a command for the list aggregate instance that corresponds to the selected item.
 1. The list aggregate instance emits an event, which is also relayed back to the user.
 1. The item in the list is updated.

+Instead of making big applications with many parts, it is better to create several small ones.
+This has two advantages.
+Firstly, when an application is restarted because of a problem, the impact is less.
+Secondly, it provides better scaling because of the way Kafka works.
+The automatic scaling is limited by the number of partitions in the widest topic the application consumes.
+Extra instances would get no traffic.
+If you consume many topics, you may be lucky that the idleness is spread evenly across the application instances, but in the extreme case it might all go to only one.
+You have no control over that.

+With several smaller applications, each can scale out individually.
+This makes scaling more focussed, but it also increases the overall parallelism.
+Say, for example, our topics have four partitions.
+One big application could scale out to four instances.
+But if the same code lives in ten applications, there could be forty consumers because each application forms its own Kafka consumer group.

+This is also another reason to keep aggregates small and focussed, as mentioned above.
+Big aggregates have many commands and, hence, attract a lot of traffic.
+This can quickly become a bottleneck.
+With small aggregates, commands are spread over several instances.